 The answer lies in a hybrid approach that balances business continuity with modernization and innovation.
 Some systems need to remain stable during transition, while others should be transformed strategically where maximum business value can be achieved.
 This unique opportunity doesn't come often in the enterprise software lifecycle, making it essential for organizations to establish new standards for future integration practices.

-Business-Centric Integration: IT as a Business Enabler
+Integration as a Business Enabler

 'In digital transformation, it's about improving customer experience, optimizing processes, improving supply chain processes and going beyond these limits that sometimes systems integrations set.
 So in short, I will say that of course it's beyond IT.
 It's certainly about the business and their goals, enabling them, achieving those goals.'